IRFL: Image Recognition of Figurative Language: Experiments

+The {\bf Multimodal Figurative Language Detection Task} evaluates VL-PTMs’ ability to choose the image that best visualizes the meaning of a figurative expression.
+Figure~\ref{fig:first-task-idiom-figurative} shows an example of the task for an idiom, a metaphor, and a simile.

+Our goal was to create a difficult and diverse task representing the richness of our dataset (Section \ref{sec:the_irfl_dataset}).
+We constructed $810$ {``mixed''} task instances for idioms, metaphors, and similes.
+Each {``mixed''} instance contains four candidates: one is the correct answer, partially literal distractors, and random images.

+Idiom instances have 1-2 partially literal distractors.
+Simile instances contain two literal distractors, one of the target concept without the compared property or with its antonym visualized, and one of the source concept.
+Metaphor {``mixed''} instances consist of between 1-3 partially literal distractors.

+\xhdr{Zero-Shot Baselines} We evaluate several state-of-the-art vision-and-language models.
+We use four versions of CLIP models \cite{radford2021learning}: RN50, ViT-B/32, ViT-L/14, and RN50x64/14 with 100M, 150M, 430M, and 620M parameters, respectively.
+We use the official implementations of ViLT \citep{kim2021vilt}, BLIP \citep{li2022blip}, CoCa ViT-L-14 \citep{yu2022coca}, and BLIP2 \citep{li2023blip2}.
+We evaluate all models with their default hyper-parameters, except ViLT on idioms, due to its maximum sequence length of 40 tokens.

+The models encode the figurative phrase and the image, producing a matching score for each pair.
+We choose the image with the highest score as the one best matches the expression.

+We also experimented with multimodal chatbot models, including LLaVA \cite{liu2023visual}, InstructBLIP \cite{dai2023instructblip}, OpenFlamingo \cite{awadalla2023openflamingo}, and Otter \cite{li2023otter}.
+We found that the first two do not support our setting, as they can not handle questions about multiple images; the latter two do support the setting, but did not seem to understand the task, returning mostly nonsense answers.

-We join a line of benchmarks that introduce a test set without predefined train splits \cite{thrush2022winoground,rudinger2018gender,emelin-sennrich-2021-wino}, \cite{Bitton2022WinoGAViLGA}.
-We believe that in order to understand metaphors and similes, a machine must be able to abstract and map between domains.
-It should be able to solve unseen cases without extensive training \cite{mitchell2021abstraction}.
-Contrary to metaphors and similes, understanding idioms requires language and cultural knowledge that can be learned through extensive training.
-We train a supervised model for figurative classification of idioms.
-We add a binary classifier on top of the pre-trained embeddings to classify whether a given image is figurative or not.
-We use CLIP (VIT-B/32) model, concatenate the textual idiom embedding to the visual image embedding, followed by a classifier that produces a matching score, where a matching score above 0.5 is labeled ‘Figurative’.
-We use the Adam optimizer \cite{Kingma2014} with a learning rate of 0.001, batch size of 12, and train for 7 epochs.
-We run the fine-tuned model on the understanding and preference task using the model's matching score.
-We train the binary classifier on 4790 images for the understanding task and 3802 images for the preference task\footnote{Training data does not contain any of the images or idioms that appear in the task.}.
-We repeat five experiments with different random seeds for each task and take the mean score along with the standard deviation.
+\xhdr{Supervised Models} We train a supervised model for figurative classification of idioms.
+We add a binary classifier on top of pre-trained embeddings to classify whether a given image is figurative.
+We use CLIP (VIT-B/32) model, concatenating the textual idiom embedding to the visual image embedding, followed by a classifier that produces a matching score.
+A score above $0.5$ is labeled ‘‘Figurative’’.
+We use the Adam optimizer \citep{Kingma2014} with a learning rate of $0.001$, batch size of $12$, and train for $7$ epochs.
+We run the fine-tuned model on the multimodal figurative language detection (\S\ref{sec:understanding_task}) task using the model's matching score.
+We train the binary classifier on $4790$ images, making sure the training data does not contain any of the images or idioms that appear in the task.
+We repeat five experiments with different random seeds for each task and take the mean score and std.